Correlation Between TNB and CAPP

 Pair Corralation between TNB and CAPP

 Assuming the 90 days trading horizon TNB is expected to under-perform the CAPP.
-But the crypto coin apears to be less risky and, when comparing its historical volatility, TNB is 1.12 times less risky than CAPP.
-The crypto coin trades about -0.01 of its potential returns per unit of risk.
-The CAPP is currently generating about -0.01 of returns per unit of risk over similar time horizon.
-If you would invest 0.01 in CAPP on November 27, 2024 and sell it today you would lose 0.00 from holding CAPP or give up 3.51% of portfolio value over 90 days.
+In addition to that, TNB is 1.06 times more volatile than CAPP.
+It trades about -0.05 of its total potential returns per unit of risk.
+CAPP is currently generating about -0.04 per unit of volatility.
+If you would invest 0.01 in CAPP on December 29, 2024 and sell it today you would lose 0.00 from holding CAPP or give up 7.14% of portfolio value over 90 days.

 Time Period3 Months [change]